 Within most cities, towns and rural areas there is a local bus service for short to medium distance journeys.

 The cheapest way to travel around in London is using an Oyster card.
-This is a card which you top-up when needed, and is valid on the Tube, as well as on London buses, trams and the Docklands Light Railway.
+This is a card which you top-up when needed, and is valid on the Tube, as well as on London buses, trams and the Docklands Light Railway (DLR).
 It will always automatically calculate the cheapest fare for the journeys you make in a single day.

 Alternatively, you are able to use contactless payment debit or credit cards on TfL operated services which calculates the same fare as an Oyster card, but doesn’t require topping up.
 The fares' cost depends on the travel to and between the different Zones in London, Zone 1 - 6.
 You can get a discount on your daily, monthly or weekly Oyster card if you are a student, pensioner or disabled.

 Visit TfL to learn about fares and tickets.